Robtych121/InheritanceCycle/README.md

 * The homepage is layed out with information of the author so that fans can see other works from the author.
 * The homepage also includes links to Amazon so people can purchase these easily

-All of the of the links have been tested and set to use the `target="_BLANK"` so that users won't be taken away from the website and can easily get back once they are done with the information.
+All of the of the links have been tested manually and set to use the `target="_BLANK"` so that users won't be taken away from the website and can easily get back once they are done with the information.

-The Contact form has been tested to ensure that correct information is given.
+The contact form has been tested to ensure that correct information is given.
 This was done on the email field.
 If you do not enter a invalid email is will show an error message and wont let you continue.
 If all fields are correct, no errors will be shown and an email will be sent.

-The website structure has been tested mostly within Chrome Developer Tools but has also been tested on Google Chrome For Android, Microsoft Edge
+The website structure has been tested mostly within Chrome Developer Tools but has also been tested on Google Chrome For Android, Microsoft Edge, Mozilla Firefox.

 ## Deployment
 This website is hosted using the Github pages, using the master branch.
 Because of this, everytime i push across changes using Git, the website is automatically updated without any additional input from myself.
 When creating the website, i had to ensure that the main file for the website was index.html otherwise browsers wouldnt be able to load it properly.